 It is normal to hear a clicking sound when you start up your furnace.
 This is most likely the spark igniter on the furnace.
-If you do experience louder and more frequent noises, call Climate Control Service Experts today at 251-202-7503 for a safety evaluation.
+If you do experience louder and more frequent noises, call Stallion Heating and Air Conditioning today at 215-259-5850 for a safety evaluation.

 What are the pipes coming out of the tip of my furnace?

 The pipes are the combustion exhaust vent and outside air intake.
 This type of heating system is referred to as a sealed combustion system.